freenas/freenas-docs/userguide/storage.rst

 The target system is prepared to receive replicated data, a :ref:`periodic snapshot <Periodic Snapshot Tasks>` of the data on the source system is created, and then a replication task is created.
-As snapshot are created automatically on the source system, they are replicated to the target system.
+As snapshots are created automatically on the source system, they are replicated to the target system.